CHELSEA FLOWER SHOW

 Tour participants will arrive independently to London.
 At Heathrow Airport (LHR) you will be met by a private transfer car service driver who will drive you to your hotel in the Royal Borough of Windsor.
 We’ll stay in the heart of historic Windsor at a charming 4-star hotel located a short walk to Windsor Castle.
 Once checked in, the balance of the day is at leisure.
 The week-long garden tour begins at 6.30PM with an English High Tea Welcome Reception Dinner… an opportunity to meet everyone and review the week’s itinerary.

 For early risers, an optional before breakfast group pleasure walk through Windsor, over River Thames and past Eton College.
 Full English breakfast is served at the hotel.
-For those who are regular church goers back home, you might like to attend the 8:30AM Communion Service or 10:45AM Choral Mattins Service at Windsor Castle in St. George's Chapel where Prince Harry & Meghan Markle were married... or take a morning stroll in Windsor Great Park... or visit the beautiful ornamental The Savill Garden.
+For those who are regular church goers back home, you might like to attend the 8:30AM Communion Service or 10:45AM Choral Mattins Service at Windsor Castle in St. George's Chapel where Prince Philip, Duke of Edinburgh’s funeral service was held and where Prince Harry & Meghan Markle were married... or take a morning stroll in Windsor Great Park... or visit the beautiful ornamental The Savill Garden.

 We’ll be on our way at 12:30PM for the drive into The Cotswolds where we will stop and tour a private garden that is part of the National Garden Scheme.
 Afternoon tea and cakes will be part of the garden visit.